7

 The standard Cyberster Trophy must live alongside the brilliant Porsche 718 Boxster, being priced from £55k – but its rear-mounted electric motor is a bit up on that flat-six engine, at 335bhp and 350lb ft.
 Then, for just £5000 more, there’s the Cyberster GT, which gains a second motor at the front for 503bhp and 535lb ft, as well as four-wheel drive.

-Pleasingly, you don’t get the full brutal peak power production in Comfort mode; there's some more of it in Sport; and the whole lot becomes available in Super Sport.
+Pleasingly, you don’t get the full brutal peak power production of the GT-spec car in Comfort mode; there's some more of it in Sport; and the whole lot becomes available in Super Sport.
 These are selectable via the right-hand ‘shift paddle’, to MG’s credit, while the left one adjusts the regenerative braking (here styled after Formula 1 as KERS) through three levels of strength.

-One unexpected tug of the steering wheel while on the side of a mountain was enough for me to pull over and disable all the mandated active ‘safety’ systems, but the lane keeping assistance worked fine on the motorway.
+One unexpected tug of the steering wheel while on a mountain road was enough for me to pull over and disable all the mandated active ‘safety’ systems; though the lane keeping assistance worked fine on the motorway.
 I couldn’t find the adaptive cruise controls anywhere on the steering wheel, though.

 RIDE & HANDLING

-The suspension – double wishbones at the front, a five-link arrangement at the rear – always feels very supple, never too firm, and never harsh, even though body roll is all but undetectable even when you’re cornering hard and fast.
+In both models, the car's ride – its suspension made up of double wishbones at the front, and a five-link arrangement at the rear, with passive dampers all round – always feels supple, never too firm, and never harsh.
+In the GT model, body roll is contained when you’re cornering hard and fast.
 Mid-corner bumps at speed aren’t problematic, and any unwanted body movement that does result is very quickly remedied.
 Even potholes don’t cause issues.
-On one dual carriageway that resembled an elongated QR code, it genuinely wafted.
+On one dual carriageway that resembled an elongated QR code, the car genuinely wafted.

 With so much weight so low down, four driven wheels and serious rubber, the GT feels impossible to confound.
-It seems that no matter how early or hard you pour on the power through a corner, it will just nonchalantly shrug, dig in and surge out through the exit.
+No matter how early or hard you pour on the power through a corner, it will just nonchalantly shrug, dig in and surge out through the exit.
 In this regard, it feels like… well, a GT, rather than a sports car.
-There’s something of a fiery Audi in the way that it’s so sure-footed and neutrally balanced (indeed, the weight distribution is a perfect 50:50) – except that its ride quality is leagues better than the TT RS’s.
+There’s something of a fiery Audi in the way that it’s so sure-footed and neutrally balanced (indeed, the weight distribution is a perfect 50:50).

 MPG & RUNNING COSTS